wendal/mosquitto-auth-plug/README.md

 Multiple back-ends can be configured simultaneously for authentication, and they're attempted in the order you specify.
 Once a user has been authenticated, the _same_ back-end is used to check authorization (ACLs).
-Superusers are checked for in all back-ends.
+Superusers and global ACL are checked for in all back-ends.
 The configuration option is called `auth_opt_backends` and it takes a comma-separated list of back-end names which are checked in exactly that order.